How your school can work with Vinnies to help

 Volunteer placements in shops and other sites

-Students who are 15 years old and over can volunteer in a Vinnies shop or at our warehouse for their school’s placement program.
+Students who are 15 years old and over can volunteer in a Vinnies shop for their school’s placement program.
 Places are limited, so it is important to book in early to secure the dates you require.
-Minimum placement is equivalent of three full days, and students must also take part in a three hour induction training session prior to commencement.
+Minimum placement is equivalent of three full days, and students must also take part in induction training prior to commencement.

 Emergency Relief Support & Home Visitations